m-ahmedy/CDOEND-Project-Guides/Project-2/instructions/2-requirements.md

 ## Extra

 - One of the output exports of the CloudFormation script should be the **public URL** of the Load Balancer.
 Bonus points if you add http:// in front of the load balancer DNS Name in the output, for convenience

+## Prerequisites

+- An S3 Bucket hosted on the account

+- A simple index.html file uploaded to the bucket, you can find a [sample](../assets/index.html) in the assets` folder